cdlc01/Housing_Analysis/Housing_Project.md

 ## Overview

 Our analysis currently reflects what types of renovations (based on a home's grade and condition) are most worth the increase in selling price.
 We take a deep dive into the specific relationship that grade and price share with sales price.
-Our project currently shows that DECIDE ON A MAIN CONCLUSION WITH DAVID.
+Our project currently shows that there are specific grade and condition relationships that do make the renovations worth the cost and about how much you can expect to save.
+We also found that the square footage of living spaces is one of the best indicators of price when doing a very general modeling of factors that affect home prices.
 This analysis can be used by any real estate agency or prospective home seller to guide them on what kinds of renovations they should be making.

 ## Business Problem